SAIC is your key source for leading-edge technologies that can carry our ITES-2S clients into the 21st century and beyond.

 - Business process re-engineering

 - Information technology services

 - Education and training

 - Program and project management

 - Network support

-This vehicle is very diverse in that it permits Cost Plus Fixed Fee, Cost Plus Award Fee, Firm Fixed Price, Time & Material and Fixed Price Award Fee task orders, allowing the customer maximum flexibility in meeting their particular requirements.
-It has a total contract ceiling value of $20 billion and a nine-year contract duration (three-year base; three two-year options).
-All security levels are allowed from unclassified to Top Secret SCI.
+This vehicle is very diverse in that it permits cost-plus-fixed-fee, cost-plus-award-fee, firm fixed price, time and material, and fixed price award fee task orders, allowing the customer maximum flexibility in meeting their particular requirements.
+It has a total contract ceiling value of $20 billion and an initial nine-year contract duration (three-year base; three two-year options).
+The contract duration has been extended with an ordering period ending April 13, 2018, for new awards, and April 13, 2020, for task order execution.
+All security levels are allowed from unclassified to top secret/sensitive compartmented information (TS/SCI).
 Work can be performed worldwide.

 e-Kompass is a web-enabled, database-centric system for management of task orders, Army resources, business processes, contracts, and delivery orders across the Army enterprise.
 It is workable with all contract types and multiple instances of contracts.